Frequently Asked Questions

 Are LLA planning to make any further changes to flightpaths?

 LLA are in the process of working with all other London airports to re-design the airspace.
-This airspace change is known as Future Airspace Implementation South (FASI-S).
-As part of the process all airports have to work with the Civil Aviation Authority (CAA) and follow the CAP1616 process.
-Our progress of this can be seen on the airspace change portal.
+This airspace change is known as Future Airspace Implementation South (FASI-S) which is part of the government’s wider airspace modernisation strategy for all airports in the UK.
+As part of this, all airports have to work with the Civil Aviation Authority (CAA) and follow the CAP1616 process.
+Our progress of this can be seen on the airspace change portal

 Are aircraft allowed to leave the Noise Preferential Route?